mbodm/cdis/README.md

 ### Support for multiple displays?

 Sorry, full multi-monitor support is somewhat "spicy", to do it the right way.
-Correctly determine all monitors, handling Desktop with "Extend" and "Duplicate" modes, and name/control all devices correctly, ends up rather complex on the Windows platorm.
+Correctly determine all monitors, handling Desktop with "Extend" and "Duplicate" modes, and name/control all devices correctly, ends up rather complex on the Windows platform.

 Therefore:
 - `cdis.exe` doesn't offer multi-monitor control